boltzmann-brain/hugo-homepage/content/papers.md

 ## AI Ethics / Philosophy of Machine Learning

+"[Unsocial Intelligence: an Investigation of the Assumptions of AGI Discourse](https://arxiv.org/abs/2401.13142)".
+Forthcoming in AIES 2024.
+Co-authored with Borhane Blili-Hamelin and Andrew Smart.

 "[The Disagreement Problem in Faithfulness Metrics](https://openreview.net/forum?id=KPtW2SU0my)".
 In the NeurIPS 2023 [XAI in Action workshop](https://xai-in-action.github.io).
 Co-authored with Brian Barr, Noah Fatsi, Alden Richter, Caleb Mok, and Danny Proano.

 - Post-hoc explainability methods for black-box machine learning models are sometimes evaluated based on how "faithful" they are to the black-box model.
 Our paper presents empirical evidence that various faithfulness metrics proposed by researchers actually disagree when they are used to "rank" different explanation methods.